-Gilbert's syndrome is caused by an abnormal gene that you inherit from your parents.
-The gene controls an enzyme that helps break down bilirubin in your liver.
-With an ineffective gene, excess amounts of bilirubin build up in your blood.
+An abnormal gene you inherit from your parents causes Gilbert's syndrome.
+The gene normally controls an enzyme that helps break down bilirubin in your liver.
+With an ineffective gene, excess amounts of bilirubin build in your blood.

 How the body normally processes bilirubin

 Bilirubin is a yellowish pigment made when your body breaks down old red blood cells.
 Bilirubin travels through your bloodstream to the liver, where normally an enzyme breaks down the bilirubin and removes it from the bloodstream.